brompwnie/botb/README.md

 - Force BOtB to always return a Exit Code of 0 (useful for non-blocking CI/CD)
 - Perform the above from the CLI arguments or from a YAML config file
 - Perform reverse DNS lookup
+- Identify Kubernetes Service Accounts secrets and attempt to use them

 # Installation